All Categories

 Passive RFID is the most popular RFID system that is driving the global retail and supply chain and logistics business.
 The passive RFID tags account for more than half the RFID market share and the UHF RFID labels in retail apparel sector alone account for 64% of tag volume and 72% of market value of UHF RFID.

 Typically an RFID system is termed passive when the RFID tag used doesn’t consist of a battery.
 The passive UHF RFID tags provide a read range of 12-15m and high accuracy that too at low cost.
-These tags cost around .04-.05 USD or INR 3 onwards in India when acquired in bulk.
+These passive RFID tags cost around .04-.05 USD or INR 3 onwards in India when acquired in bulk.

 When a passive RFID tag is in the range of an RFID reader, the tag antenna uses the coming RF signal from the reader to energize the tag and the tag then sends the encoded data which is received and decoded by the RFID reader.
 The RAIN RFID (UHF Passive RFID) finds many applications in asset tracking, inventory control, supply chain and manufacturing, retail and healthcare amongst others.